- The USB debugging guidance which follows is meant to be used with the Digi AnywhereUSB Plus (2, 8, 24) line of products only.

 USB Debug Logging Procedure for Digi AnywhereUSB Plus products

-1. Physically unplug any USB devices from the Digi AnywhereUSB Plus
+1. Physically unplug any/all USB devices from your Digi AnywhereUSB Plus

 ").
-Be sure to note which USB device(s) are plugged into which USB port(s) as you unplug, to ensure the devices get plugged back into the proper USB port(s) for your setup when this testing procedure is complete.
+Be sure to note which USB device(s) are currently plugged into which USB port(s) of the Hub as you unplug the devices

 Ensure the AnywhereUSB Manager